-To evaluate managers GE started a system of differentiating managers on performance but were hard pressed to identify the characteristics that differentiated managers on the “Vitality” curve which is essentially a “grading” curve or graph for managers.
+To evaluate managers, GE started a system of differentiating managers on performance but was hard pressed to identify the characteristics that differentiated managers on the “Vitality” curve, which is essentially a “grading” curve or graph for managers.
 The word “vitality” is confusing because it refers more to being vital or essential to the organization rather than being “vital” in the “having high energy” sense.
 In fact, “Energy” is one of the 4 E’s but let’s go over the 4 E’s of GE leadership briefly:

 - Energy: High personal energy of the manager is important.
-Reminds me of a boss who used to watch the speed at which you walked in the corridor!
-Sounds weird but someone who is mostly lethargic in walking up and down does give off a “low energy” vibe.
+It reminds me of a boss who used to watch the speed at which you walked in the corridor!
+It sounds weird, but someone who is mostly lethargic in walking up and down does give off a “low energy” vibe.

 - Energize others: Do you brighten up a co-worker’s mood?
 Or do co-workers feel down after interacting with you?

-The “execution” focused manager would have figured out why suppliers were not responding ( perhaps small suppliers worried about volumes down the road before investing), then would have have put out a “development” financial advance proposal and discussed, offline, how much the new product team was willing to spend in supporting a new supplier.
-High “ability to execute” is the manger who actually walks in with the prototype of the component into the next meeting, no excuses.
+The “execution” focused manager would have figured out why suppliers were not responding ( perhaps small suppliers worried about volumes down the road before investing), then would have put out a “development” financial advance proposal and discussed, offline, how much the new product team was willing to spend in supporting a new supplier.
+High “ability to execute” is the manager who walks in with the prototype of the component into the next meeting with no excuses.